 If we are not planning to use a very active lock system, Hazelcast’s ready-to-use ILock mechanism is quite simple, useful, and functional.
 But this structure has a handicap if we are using too many lock operations: A single node is responsible for the locks!
 It can lead to problems; the node can get very busy and stop responding when there is a heavy load.
 If it cannot respond, it disconnects from the cluster, and another node spends a very long time taking over the task.
-Then, because this leads to the use of more resources, the service which took over cannot sustain and eventually disconnect.
+Then, because this leads to more resource usage, the service which took over cannot sustain and eventually disconnect.
 The entire cluster can split up like this with a snowball effect.
-Also, the node that survived this task can automatically connect to the cluster and get stuck in a vicious circle.
+Besides, the node that survived this task can automatically connect to the cluster and get stuck in a vicious circle.

 In this case, a key-value-shaped distributed in-memory cache mechanism called IMap comes to rescue us.
 This structure can make lock per key, and because the nodes responsible for the keys are separate, it can distribute the load and scale.
 Of course, you should not forget to set up the data for storing replication for the map, backup, etc., in your Hazelcast cluster (such as quorum replica).